kdelange/Moon_API/README.md

 VCFfile,gender,projectNo
 VCFfileNoExtention,female,11

-use ```curl_upload_parents.sh``` to uplaod all parents in your parents file.
+use ```curl_upload_parents.sh``` to upload all parents in your parents file.

 You will get back a file in json format containing all files and moon numbers.
-To upload trio's you need the moon numeber for the parents.
+To upload trio's you need the moon numbers for the parents.

 ##### step 2: Link the moon number to the parent VCF id.
 you need python to do this.